-Financial aid is renewable annually, subject to demonstration of continued need, and satisfactory achievement.
+Financial aid is renewable annually, subject to demonstration of continued need, and satisfactory academic progress.
 Returning students must reapply annually for financial aid by completing the FAFSA and mailing the form to the government.
-Results of the FAFSA should be on file with North Park's Office of Financial Aid by May 1.
+Results of the FAFSA should be on file with the Office of Student Administrative Services by May 1.